domu904/GameOfLifeElixir/README.md

-# The Game of life simulation using Elixir
+# The Game of Life simulation using Elixir

 Elixir approach to functional development.
-To run make sure to install Elixir and Erlang.
-To start the program run by:
+Make sure to install Elixir and Erlang.
+Start the program run by:

     $ elixir main.exs